w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 ---
 layout: doc
 title: "Proposed site map, v2"
-date: "2020-08-21"
+date: "2020-08-27"
 categories: ["Information Architecture"]
 description: "The second version of our proposed sitemap."
 author: "Sazia Islam, Simon R Jones"
 ---

 This is v2 of our proposed site map for the W3C website.
 You can view it as a text version below.

-Additional information has been added to help explain the purpose of each section.
-Please note it is likely there will be changes to deep pages (level 3 and below) may change during the build of the site as content is updated and created.
+Information has been added to help explain the purpose of each section.

 Additional documentation to support this proposed site map includes:

+* Google slides which summarise our [Content design work](https://docs.google.com/presentation/d/16VQIUv2ugeZG8mNmAtZtHnaMo2E4y9x7YxKA_tPq-Xw/view), this informs the new Information Architecture
+* [Wireframes](/docs/content-wireframes) which detail our work on content hierarchy which is explained in the Content design slides
+* Google sheet of [the proposed sitemap](https://docs.google.com/spreadsheets/d/1a9pm5HWzcidtLPCeFRz4F0Ir4TT3oOK54FlEEd3IXUE/view) which list all pages and their URLs
-* The [existing site map](/docs/current-site-map), for a comparison point.
+* The [existing site map](/docs/current-site-map), for a comparison point

 ## Top-level sections